 But he also used the flexibility to pay only for what he needed.
 When it came time to unload at the home they purchased, the ease of ground-level containers enabled him to save money by hiring help only for moving the heavy furniture.
 This also enabled Paul and his wife to unpack gradually and even downsize more by having a local furniture dealer pick up furniture pieces to sell on consignment.
 “We didn’t even have to unload certain items because they were picked up and sold instead,” Paul recalled.
 They also had only one container delivered at a time, so once one was empty, the next was delivered.

-Besides moving, another common reason for renting a container is to store stuff while you’re remodeling.
+Containers aren’t just for moving; renting a container for storage while you’re remodeling is also common.
 Diane Galow Hertel of Oshkosh, Wisconsin, did exactly that when she and her husband got new flooring.

 After she thought of renting a PODS container and checked it out, “that was a no-brainer,” she said.
 Although her husband was skeptical at first, the experience went so well, they planned to use containers for the next two phases of their home flooring project.
 “The container was clean, we could lock it, and having it made the process so easy and effortless,” said Diane.